 When Do Babies Start Babbling?

 According to the American Academy of Pediatrics, babies begin to babble from the age of four months (1).
 The baby would babble with different tones to express emotions, and attempt to copy the sounds they hear (2).
 The babbling continues and improves as the baby grows older.
+It progresses to monosyllables by six months and bisyllables by nine months.
 By the age of 12 months, the baby will be able to speak simple words and exclamations, such as “Mama,” “Dada,” and “Oh” (3).

 Despite the usual timelines, each baby may achieve babbling at a different age.
 The subsequent improvement in the skill may also vary among babies.